esoteric-git/gnosis-gpt/README.md

 However this was a great way to get intimate with the hot new hotness at the time - vector databases, langchain, as well as pushing the boundaries of streamlit (we started out with gradio).

 ## Project Stack

-<ul>Langchain - simplifies RAG, built-in document loaders like txt, pdf, etc, and provides prompt templates</ul>
+- Langchain - simplifies RAG, built-in document loaders like txt, pdf, etc, and provides prompt templates
-<ul>Chroma DB - free fast local vector store for RAG, great for proof of concepts</ul>
+- Chroma DB - free fast local vector store for RAG, great for proof of concepts
-<ul>Streamlit - easily create simple web interfaces in python</ul>
+- Streamlit - easily create simple web interfaces in python

 ## Getting Started